 Add sugar and stir till sugar dissolves.
 Mash the rice using a potato masher or the back of a ladle to make the rice pudding creamy.

 Turn off the heat when you reach the right thickness to your liking.
 Keep in mind that kheer thickens quite a bit as it cools.
 If it becomes too thick, add more milk and adjust the sugar accordingly.

 Finish by stirring in some cardamom powder and garnish with chopped nuts, such as pistachio, almond and cashews.
 Enjoy hot or chilled!

 Use any milk in your fridge.
-Whole, 2%, almond or full-fat coconut milk all work wonderfully.
+Whole milk results in creamier kheer, but 2%, almond or full-fat coconut milk all work wonderfully.

 The quantity of milk depends on your personal preference.
 If you prefer a chunkier rice pudding, reduce milk to 4 cups.
 In that case, add only ½ cup sugar.

 Skip the nuts, if desired.
 This makes it entirely nut-free, too.

 Add water first, temper the milk and use a clean pot.
 These three tips make for a silky smooth rice pudding every time.